gitter-badger/hibbitts-design-org/pages/blog/2015-12-11-using-grav-with-github/post.md

   ![GitHub Desktop - repository published](github-desktop-repository-published.png)
   _Figure 9.
 GitHub Desktop repository published._

-6. Once this process is complete you should now be able to view your Grav site files on GitHub - do this now to ensure that everything went as expected.
-If you have any issues during this process you may find more information at [https://help.github.com/desktop/](https://help.github.com/desktop/).
+6. Once this process is complete you should now be able to view your Grav site files stored on GitHub - please do this now to ensure that everything went as expected.
+If you have any issues during this process you may find more detailed support information at [https://help.github.com/desktop/](https://help.github.com/desktop/).

   ![GitHub repository of your Grav site](github-repository.png)
   _Figure 10.
 GitHub repository of your Grav site._